jat-studio/evolution/README.md

 - must be added a bioms (water and surface) must be added dynamically load biomes and smoothing borders chunks

+In version 0.1.0 must be worked dynamic load world with two biomes.

 Planned working on day/night change and time.